 A player wins the game if they declare a gin successfully.
 When a player knocks, however, both players get an equal chance of winning the game.

 In gin rummy online, the score is calculated on the basis of deadwood and bonuses.
 Just like in Indian rummy, all matched cards add up to zero points, and they are only good for reducing deadwood.

 Knocking points: The knocking player scores points equal to the difference between the value of his/her unmatched cards and the opponent’s unmatched cards.
 For example, if the knocking player has 2 points of deadwood and the opponent has 18 points of deadwood, the score of the knocking player will be 16 points (18 – 2 = 16).

 Gin bonus: When a player goes gin, he/she gets 25 points as a bonus, in addition to the knocking points (if he/she chooses to knock).

 Big gin bonus: When a player makes a big gin, he/she gets 31 points as a bonus.

 Game bonus: When a player reaches 100 points, he/she gets a special bonus of 100 points, which gets added to his/her overall score.

 Gin rummy is both fun and challenging at the same time.
-This is one of the reasons why it is the second-most popular game after Indian rummy.
+This is one of the reasons why it is the second-most popular card game after Indian rummy.
 If you are looking to play rummy online, you should try playing on Junglee Rummy.
 We are the most trusted rummy site, with over 25 million users on board.
-Download rummy app right now and get a welcome bonus up to ₹5250.
+Download the rummy app right now and get a welcome bonus of up to ₹5250.
 Happy gaming!